liqueurdetoile/Elementify/README.md

 | HTMLFormElement | FormElement | Nearly all | very few | - | Form validation and data serialize, json, formData exports | - |
 | HTMLFormElement Element | InputElement | Nearly all | very few | Value/checked management for radio and checkbox | Validation rules and method | - |

-I must say that most of the methods for HtmlElement are inspired by JQuery but with slighly difference in somes cases.
+I must say that most of the methods for HtmlElement have been inspired by JQuery but with slighly difference in many cases.

 ## Installation
 ### As a module